 I’ll be the first to admit the storylines are cheesy and that it wasn’t Reese Witherspoon’s best work.
 But that doesn’t mean that I haven’t found a little inspiration for my freelance career through Elle Woods:

-Be Yourself.
 If you were ditzy sorority girl who had finagled your way into Harvard law, you’d probably try to play that down to fit in.
 But what does fitting in get you?
-It gets you over looked.
+It gets you overlooked.
 Who you are is the little something you bring to the table that no one else can.
 Use it to your advantage.
 When I look at my most popular posts on this blog, they are all about me.
 There’s a reason for that.
-People respond when you’re the most authentic.
+People respond when you’re at your most authentic.